Town Council, August 25, 2011

 Gray Rinehart (2011)*

 * First Term expires

-The Board conducted 11 regular meetings and attended a Council Work Session specifically with the Public Art Consultant Jennifer Murphy.
-Board members served on and attended 4 artist selection panel meetings and collected citizen input on public art projects at festivals and events during 2009-2010.
-The Board has reviewed 16 public art projects and donations of artworks and they have volunteered over 145 hours during this period.
+The Board conducted 10 regular meetings and Board members served on and attended 2 artist selection panel meetings and collected citizen input on public art projects at festivals and events during 2010-2011.
+The Board has reviewed 23 public art projects and donations of artworks and they have volunteered over 145 hours during this period.

 - Public Art Master Plan - Work with staff to accomplish the recommendations of the Council-adopted Public Art Master Plan.
-Facilitate achievement of the vision and 26 recommendations of the Public Art Master Plan.
+GOAL: Continue to work toward achieving the vision and recommendations of the Public Art Master Plan.

-- Consider Charrette process as part of the concept development phase – Initiated this process with the Gates of Hemlock Bluffs public art project.
+- Consider Design Charrette process as part of the concept development phase – Initiated this process with the Gates of Hemlock Bluffs public art project.

 The Board’s Goal 2 (Public Art Projects – Continue to advise & recommend public art where appropriate to enhance quality of life.
 Contribute to the achievement of an aesthetically pleasing and economically successful community by evaluating and recommending public art judiciously) was implemented through the following activities:

 - The Board prioritized 3 potential projects for the FY12 Capital Improvement Project (CIP) and Capital Improvement Budget (CIB).
 The Board used the evaluation criteria from the Public Art Master Plan to evaluate and rank projects for inclusion in the Public Art Work Plan and the CIB/CIP budget process.

 - The Board reviewed the following current Town projects:

 Walker Street Extension Project Public Art - The Board reviewed and made a recommendation on the public art concepts presented by the Design Team Artist Vicki Scuri, OBS Landscape Architects and URS Engineering.